 How to go: I did my tour with De Altura with a focus on photography and adventure!

-Best time to go: summer months mid June to September.
-July is great to attend the local Naadam festivals too!
+The best time to go: The summer months mid-June to September.
+July is great for attending the local Naadam festivals too!

 Highlight: Meeting the families who were so excited to share their culture, peeing in the middle of the desert, driving in a country where there are no roads, and going to village festivals!